Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 The patient with a lesion below L4 has the functional assistance of quadratus lumborum, erector spinae, quadriceps, and primary hip flexors.
 Ankle remains flail.

-Long leg brace becomes unnecessary as quadriceps extension is present.
-Flail ankle can be supported by a short leg brace.
+A long leg brace becomes unnecessary as quadriceps extension is present.
+The flail ankle can be supported by a short leg brace.

 Crutches are prescribed to prevent long-term effects though the patient may be able to walk without them.